Breeds

 Are Bichon Poodle mixes hypoallergenic?

-While no dog is fully hypoallergenic, this crossbreed’s low-shedding coat produces less dander, making it a better option for allergy sufferers.
+Although no dog can be considered completely hypoallergenic, the low-shedding coat of this crossbreed yields less dander, making it a more suitable choice to allergy sufferers.
 Regular grooming further reduces allergens.

 How long do these dogs typically live?

 With proper care, they often live 12–15 years.
-Their lifespan depends on genetics, diet, and preventative healthcare to address common issues like joint problems or allergies.
+Their longevity is determined by genetics, nutrition and proactive healthcare to deal with some of the common problems such as joint problems or allergies.

 Do they require professional grooming?